 For parents, this is a challenge on many levels.
 What content are children accessing?
 Which devices are they using to go online?
 What time of day are they connecting and how long are they spending at different activities?

 While modern devices come with their own parental controls, these systems don’t speak to each other.
 Setting limits on access YouTube on a console can mean that children simply migrate to a different screen once this has been used up.

-What is Circle with Disney?
+What is Circle?

 It can, therefore, enable control over specific devices in the home, such as those used predominantly by your children, without impacting on the internet abilities of parents' devices.

 How much does Circle cost and what devices are available?

 As well as any device fee, Circle is a paid subscription service, although there is a free membership plan too, with a reduced feature set.

 The Basic (free) version of the service includes filters, history reports and the ability to pause the internet for all members of your familys.